HARD WATER DATA / KERALA

 Kochi hard water - answered.

-How should households in Kochi handle the first DescaleX cycle?+
+How should households in Kochi handle the first descaling cycle?+

 At 220 ppm, homes in Kochi should set a repeat maintenance routine before scale becomes expensive.
-If the washer or geyser has gone months without real descaling, one maintenance cycle is often not the same thing as a true first clean, especially in households with daily hot-water or laundry use.
+If the kettle has gone months without real descaling, one light maintenance cycle may not be the same thing as a true first clean.

-What is the most sensible DescaleX pack for Kochi?+
+What is the most sensible OrangeDemon pack for Kochi?+

 For Kochi, one appliance-specific cycle or the right product box is usually the most practical starting point.
-It lets the user treat the main symptom first and still keep enough product back for a second appliance or the next maintenance cycle instead of slipping back into emergency-only cleaning.
+Use DescaleX Bio for the primary kettle symptom, then keep the next cycle ready so the same hard-water pattern does not rebuild quietly.

 Will every locality in Kochi show the same TDS?+